01yzzyu/yzzyu.github.io/_pages/about.md

 My research interests include 2D/3D AIGC, Generative AI, Medical Image Analysis,3D Motion Modeling, Digital Human ,Energy Economics.
 You may relate to my personal [CV](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/01yzzyu/yzzyu.github.io/master/assets/Resume.pdf) or [CV_CN](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/01yzzyu/yzzyu.github.io/master/assets/Resume_CN.pdf) for more information.

-My long-term research goal is to develop intelligent machines that can actively perceive, analyze, and interpret human states, behaviors, and underlying motivations in dynamic scenes.

-Outside of research, I’m a big fan of the Los Angeles Lakers.
+In my past research, I am most interested in 2D/3D AIGC.
+In the short term, I hope to make a controllable and editable generative model to better understand multimodal input, not just prompt and visual encoder.
+My long-term research goal is to develop intelligent machines that can actively perceive, analyze and interpret human states, behaviors and potential motivations in dynamic scenes.Outside of research, I’m a big fan of the Los Angeles Lakers.
 My GOATs are Lionel Messi⚽ and LeBron James🏀 in their respective fields.
 In my free time, I enjoy playing basketball🏀 a lot.

 I intend to pursue my PhD. degree now.Feel free to reach out if you want to WeChat(13437555149) or collaborate yangzhy21@lzu.edu.cn or yangzhy21@gmail.com.